Saturday, April 25, 2026

 There are probably few other things I need to warn about, but don't remember now.
 We will try to do another round of evaluations when the later season mulberries are ready.

 The weight measurements are average of 5 fruits with the exception of Naples, where only 3 fruits are used.
-The BRIX data is based 3-5 juiced fruits and two technical replicates.
+The BRIX data is based on 3-5 juiced fruits and two technical replicates.

 My evaluation of individual cultivars can be found here in this Playlist on YouTube https://youtube.com/playlist?list=PLiwjdtJGDLQcA0f5VTpgCIs9vaPh01iqe&si=gez5QHy43hiLLnSs